2egg yolkstake out eggs 15 minutes before starting recipe

 Combine your dry ingredients in a saucepan and whisk together.

 Gradually, pour in the cold milk and whisk continuously.
-Eventually, you will get a mixture which resembles and smells like chocolate milk.
+Eventually, you will get a mixture that resembles and smells like chocolate milk.

 Over medium to medium-low heat, whisk the mixture occasionally for at least 7 minutes or until the mixture begins to thicken and is just simmering.
 We do not want a rolling boil...just a little simmer.
 Whisk for 1-2 additional minutes and then lower the heat to low.